 - Paper checks.
 No student fee.
 Nelnet Campus Commerce processes and issues a check to the mail within two business days to the institution or student’s preferred mailing address.

 - Reloadable debit cards or prepaid cards.
-Student can choose a new or currently owned card.
+Student can choose a currently owned card to receive their refund.

 Why Cornell chose Nelnet Campus Commerce